 ADA Title II Tutorial: An Overview of Title II of the Americans with Disabilities Act is designed to provide ADA Coordinators, state and local government staff, and others with the basic principles and core concepts of Title II of the Americans with Disabilities Act of 1990 (ADA) and the Americans with Disabilities Amendments Act (ADAAA).
-To date, the course has been completed by 22,796 individuals.
+To date, the course has been completed by over 22,000 individuals.

 State, Regional, and National Partnerships

 The Southeast ADA Center partners with several organizations on the state, regional, and national levels to ensure that direct service professionals working with people with disabilities or students who have in interest in disability have accurate information on the Americans with Disabilities Act.
 Our partners include the following organizations.

 ATL Next: ADA Advisory Committee for Hartsfield-Jackson Atlanta International Airport: This eleven-member group assists airport management in identifying travel barriers and recommending ways to address the needs of the public and airport guests who have disabilities.
-A SEADA staff person serves on the Committee and provides guidance on ADA-related issues.
+A SEADA staff person serves as chairperson of the Committee and provides guidance on ADA-related issues.

 Georgia APSE (Association of People Supporting Employment First): Georgia APSE is the state chapter of APSE National.
 A SEADA staff person is on the Georgia APSE Board of Directors and is currently chairing the Training Work Group.
 The Center and GA APSE are working together to provide ADA training to supported employment professionals.

-Georgia Emergency Preparedness Coalition for Individuals with Disabilities and Older Adults: Consists of stakeholder agencies throughout Georgia and serves as a key group in statewide preparedness efforts.
+Georgia Emergency Preparedness Coalition for Individuals with Disabilities and Older Adults: The Coalition consists of stakeholder agencies throughout Georgia and serves as a key group in statewide preparedness efforts.
 A SEADA staff person serves on the Coalition, provides guidance on ADA-related issues, and is active in the Training and Technical Guidance (TTG) and the Functional and Access Needs Guide subcommittees.

 Morehouse College: a historically black college in Atlanta, Georgia.
 As budget permits, the Center provides one internship per semester for one Morehouse student.
 The internship provides the opportunity for students to learn about the Americans with Disabilities Act, disability culture, and research.